 Free ticketed event

-The strategies that we will share in our workshop stem from an NSF-funded project titled the Dissertation Institute.
-The Dissertation Institute is a one-week intervention for minority students in the final phases of the doctorate.
-During this intervention, students are given a series of talks and tools for succeeding in the doctoral pursuit as well as time to practice these skills, particularly those relevant to writing.
+The strategies that we will share in our workshop stem from a National Science Foundation-funded project titled the Dissertation Institute.
+The Dissertation Institute is a one-week intervention for minority students in the final phases of obtaining a doctorate.
+During this intervention, students are given a series of talks and tools for succeeding in the pursuit of a doctorate as well as time to practice these skills, particularly those relevant to writing.
 We also conduct research on our participants and their experiences in pursuing a doctorate.

-Using these data, we have studied commonalities that have led us to develop a series of strategies for helping doctoral students succeed in their doctorate by providing them with the precise support they need.
+From commonalities found in the data collected, we have developed a series of strategies to provide doctoral students with the precise support they need for success.
 Through the use of discussion and role-playing, participants will be able to learn and practice strategies on the following topics:

 - Scaffolding students into independent research